rossberg/camp/README.txt

   or use the dividers between Control pane and Playlist or Library pane.
 This accordingly resizes UI elements in all panes.

-  When you resize the Control pane with Playlist and Library both closed and while holding the Ctrl/Command key, then the Control pane preserves its relative horizontal vs. vertical proportions.
+  Holding the Ctrl/Command key while resizing the Control pane preserves its relative horizontal vs. vertical proportions, to the extent possible.

 * Text Size: Use the + and - keys with Ctrl/Command (or the context menu from the Control pane) to adjust the size of all text in table, list, and edit